aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 Before using Visual Studio Code you must follow the instructions above on installing the .NET Mock Lambda Test Tool.

-To debug with Visual Studio Code and the .NET Mock Lambda Test Tool edit the [launch.json](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) file and have the `program` property point to `dotnet-lambda-test-tool-2.1.exe` and make sure `cwd` is pointing the .NET Core Lambda project.
-When on a non-windows environment then the executable will be called `dotnet-lambda-test-tool-2.1` without the ".exe" at the end.
+To debug with Visual Studio Code and the .NET Mock Lambda Test Tool edit the [launch.json](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) configuration file and have the `program` property point to `dotnet-lambda-test-tool-2.1.exe` and make sure `cwd` is pointing the .NET Core Lambda project.
+Note that on a non-windows environment the executable will be called `dotnet-lambda-test-tool-2.1` without the ".exe" at the end.
 The `dotnet-lambda-test-tool-2.1.exe` executable can be found in the `.dotnet/tools` directory under your home directory.
 Depending on your file system settings, the `.dotnet` directory can appear hidden.

 ```json
 {